ucb-bar/chipyard/docs/Chipyard-Basics/Configs-Parameters-Mixins.rst

         hartId = up(RocketTilesKey, site).length)
   })

-The following example shows a non-additive Config that combines or "assembles" the prior two Config fragments using ``++``.
+The following example shows a non-additive config that combines or "assembles" the prior two config fragments using ``++``.
-The additive Configs fragments are applied from the right to left in the list (or bottom to top in the example).
+The additive config fragments are applied from the right to left in the list (or bottom to top in the example).
 Thus, the order of the parameters being set will first start with the ``DefaultExampleConfig``, then ``WithMyAcceleratorParams``, then ``WithMyMoreComplexAcceleratorConfig``.

 .. _top-level-config: